CyberdineDevelopment/Developer-Kit/README.md

 - **Core abstractions** for services, configuration, validation, and results
 - **Service patterns** with built-in validation, Serilog structured logging, and error handling
 - **Configuration management** with validation and registry patterns
-- **Enhanced messaging** using the EnhancedEnums pattern for type-safe, maintainable messages
+- **Service and Message architecture** using Enhanced Enums for type-safe, discoverable service types and messages
+- **Cross-assembly discovery** with optional source generators for automatic collection generation
 - **Extensible architecture** supporting dependency injection, data access, hosting, and tools

 ## Architecture